-The things about sleep regressions is that all have one thing in common: they are caused by something your child is learning.
+The thing about sleep regressions is that they all have one thing in common: they are caused by something your child is learning.
 Well, that is good news, right?
 Yes, it is.
 It is fun to watch our kids learn and grow, but when it gets in the way of sleep what do you do?

 How to Handle Sleep Regressions?

 Be Sure it’s a Sleep Regression

 First and foremost, you’ll want to ensure that you are really encountering a sleep regression.
 Sometimes when we are missing a piece of the sleep puzzle and naps are skipped / short or night wakings are happening, it can be confused as a sleep regression.
 So, first ensure that your child is on an age appropriate schedule and are falling asleep independently.
 If you are able to check those boxes off, then you might be in the middle of a sleep regression.
 Common times for sleep regressions are around 4 months, 8-10 months, 18 months and 2 years.

 For all but one (the 4 month sleep regression) of the sleep regressions, the answer is do nothing that you normally wouldn’t do, IF you had a good sleeper before the regression.
 Seriously, do nothing.
 Stay consistent in your sleep schedule and how you would normally respond.
 Continue to offer sleep for the length of time that they would normally sleep for.